 Despite the assurance that Mach-3 is widely used, a concern is the apparent fickle nature of the aging Mach 3 software and the strong recommendations to run only on older model computers.
 Mach-3 requires USB2 ports (none of these on my current computer) though I do have a port replicator to add two USB2 ports and I hope that will work.
 There is an older-model desktop in the robotics lab and that should do the job just fine.
 Maybe we’ll set that up as a CNC-dedicated computer.

-- Computer-aided Design: We have access to TinkerCAD, AutoCAD (and its various applications) and SolidWorks.
+- Computer-aided Design: We have access to OnShape, AutoCAD (and its various applications) and SolidWorks.
 Question now is which do we use?
-The school has licensing in place for AutoCAD and TinkerCAD runs on the school-supplied Chromebook computers issued to students.
-TinkerCAD is also produced by AutoDesk, the purveyor of AutoCAD – this may skew our decision.
+The school has licensing in place for AutoCAD and OnShape runs in the cloud.
+TinkerCAD is produced by AutoDesk, the purveyor of AutoCAD – this may skew our decision.

-This year we are running Exploring Technologies (TIJ1O) for the first time where there will be a focus on design before manufacturing as required when using a CNC router or 3D printer.
+This year we are running Exploring Technologies (TIJ1O) for the second time where again the focus is on ising the FTC Education Kits and using design tools like OnShape as we prepare to fabricate parts using a CNC router or 3D printer.